elotl/try-nova/tutorials/poc-smart-scheduling.md

 9. From the output above, we can see which workload cluster is hosting each ScheduleGroup.
 10. Now, imagine you need to increase resource request or replica count on one of the microservices in the second app.
 In the meantime, there was other activity in the cluster and after your update there won't be enough resources in the cluster to satisfy your update.
     You can simulate this scenario using `sample-group-scheduling/hog-pod.yaml` manifest.
 You should edit it, so the hog-pod will take almost all resources in your cluster.
-    Now, you can apply it to the same cluster where `demo-policy-f73297b2` schedule group was scheduled (`kind-workload-2` in my case). `KUBECONFIG=./nova-installer-output/nova-kubeconfig kubectl apply -f sample-group-scheduling/hog-pod.yaml`
+    Now, you can apply it to the same cluster where `demo-policy-f73297b2` schedule group was scheduled (`kind-workload-2` in my case). `kubectl --context=nova apply -f sample-group-scheduling/hog-pod.yaml`
-11. Now let's increase replica count in frontend-2 microservice (which is one of the microservices in green app) in the Nova control plane: `KUBECONFIG=./nova-installer-output/nova-kubeconfig kubectl scale deploy/frontend-2 --replicas=5 -n microsvc-demo`
+11. Now let's increase replica count in frontend-2 microservice (which is one of the microservices in green app) in the Nova control plane: `kubectl --context=nova scale deploy/frontend-2 --replicas=5 -n microsvc-demo`
 12. If there is enough resources to satisfy new schedule group requirements (existing resource request for 9 microservices + increased replica count of `frontend-2`), watching schedule group will show you schedule group being rescheduled to another cluster: `KUBECONFIG=./nova-installer-output/nova-kubeconfig kubectl nova get schedulegroups`
     ```shell
      NAME                 NOVA WORKLOAD CLUSTER                   NOVA POLICY NAME